Why is the Kindness Adventure sponsoring water wells in Kenya?

 Why do schools run a Pay-it-Forward Cover Charge sale?

-The Kindness Adventure assembly is financially able to visit your school because another school ran the sale and helped pay-it-forward to you.
-Our program is entirely reliant on the Pay-It-Forward sale to keep our assembly visiting more schools, and to continue to produce and share free high-quality teacher resources.
-The sale also makes it possible for us to visit the numerous schools that do not have a strong budget for assembly programs.
-We ask that schools do their best at running the Pay-it-Forward sale, but to eliminate any financial pressures there is never a minimum sale requirement.
+The Kindness Adventure assembly is financially able to visit your school because another school ran the Pay-It-Forward Cover Charge sale and paid each of your students' entry fee to the show.
+The Pay-It-Forward Cover Charge sale makes it possible for us to visit the numerous schools that do not have a strong budget for theatrical programs.
 Learn more about the Pay-it-Forward sale here.

 Who makes the jewelry and carved items that are for sale?

 What types of materials are used in the Kenyan hand-crafted items?

 Many of the items feature ceramic beads, plastic beads and carved bone.
 The bone comes from Zebu domestic cattle (cow).
 No animals have been intentionally harmed or killed for the purpose of creating the items sold at the Kindness Sale.
-All items are fully approved for export by the Kenya Chamber of Commerce and inspected and certified by SGS Inc.
+All jewelry and hand-crafted items are fully approved for export by the Kenya Chamber of Commerce and inspected and certified by SGS Inc.